mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

   rx_sensor:uint8; // RX sensor for INFRARED mode
 }
 ```
 A ModeConfiguration table must be provided when changing modes.

-The `mode_configuration` field of the ConfigurationRequest is a `ModeConfiguration` table that contains mode settings such as speed.
+Pass the name of the mode in the `mode` field of the ConfigurationRequest, and include a `ModeConfiguration` table in the `mode_configuration` field.

 #### ConfigurationResponse